fkarg/fkarg.github.io/staged/ego-enemy.md

 dignity - is normal, but you need ways to keep them in check.
 Find a balance, or they will get the better of you.
 Have something more important to you.

-Seeing that you are only a small part of something immensely bigger, that, in fact, there is some deeper meaning behind it - allowing immersion in something bigger - will give you a better sense of yourself and your purpose.
+Seeing that you are only a small part of something gigantic, and that there is some deeper meaning behind it will give you a better sense of yourself and your purpose.

 You don't know about most successful people.
 You want it that way.
 Prosperity holds no guarantees.